-Our plan offers some extra benefits.
-NH Healthy Families has programs and services that add value to your covered services.
+Our plan offers some extra benefits at no cost to you.
+NH Healthy Families has programs that add value to your covered services.
 We are always looking for ways to help you stay healthy or improve your health.
 Check our website at www.NHhealthyfamilies.com for the most up-to-date list of value added benefits or call Member Services for more information.